Estimated reading time: 11 minutes

-Having envious thoughts against your neighbour because they have a better job than you can be a little harder to swallow.
+Having envious thoughts against your neighbor because they have a better job than you can be harder to swallow.

-If they are a trades-person they have served several years as an apprentice on the bottom of the ladder too.
+If they are a tradesperson, they have also served several years as an apprentice on the bottom of the ladder.

 They had to acquire skills over the years to get to where they are now.

-A doctor or other highly skilled medical profession also takes years of education.
+A doctor or other highly skilled medical professional also takes years of education.

 I’m sure some were envious of others at one point but put their skills to work.